 Infancy is a period of exuberant growth and change.
 The newborn brain is approximately one quarter to one third the weight of an adult brain.
 A significant portion of brain growth happens before the second or third birthday.
 While humans are born with the majority of brain cells (called neurons) present, the connections between brain cells (called synapses) that are rapidly created during this period, allowing learning and thinking to take place.
-Think of the wiring in a house that is necessary before electricity can flow as the 'brain architecture' that is developing.^{iv}
+Think of the wiring in a house that is necessary before electricity can flow as the 'brain architecture' that is developing.
+This period, referred to as synaptogenesis followed by pruning, is the most fertile opportunity to impact mental health and development.^{iv}

-The active ingredient in this process is the give and take of daily social interactions with important people in the infant's life, such as parents, childcare providers, or other familiar people.
+The active ingredient in this process is the give and take of daily social interactions with parents and other important caregivers.
 Think of the 'serve and return' of a game of tennis - the infant smiles and coos, the parent responds.
 These interactions sculpt the developing brain by strengthening connections that are repeatedly used while unused connections are lost or replaced.
 In other words, the brain is sculpted on the principle of 'use it or lose it'.
-Emotional well being along with cognitive and language skills are based on this continuous, everyday give and take that occurs between children and parents.
-In order to develop properly, all children, even very young infants, need at least one continuous and caring relationship with an adult who will respond to their distress, provide them with opportunities for positive social interactions, and support them to explore their environment.^v
+Emotional well being along with cognitive and language skills are based on this continuous, everyday give and take that takes place between children and parents.
+In order to develop properly all children, even very young infants, need at least one continuous and caring relationship with an adult who will respond to their distress, provide them with opportunities for positive social interactions, and support them to explore their environment.^v